Why is my basement damp? How to fix basement moisture

 How to fix condensation on the walls

 The easiest way to fix this is to bring in a dehumidifier and see if you can remove the excess moisture with this.
-If this doesn’t do the trick, there may be air leaks in the walls of your basement and you should see about plugging them.
+If this doesn’t do the trick, there may be air leaks in the walls of your basement, and you should see about plugging them.
 Your concrete walls may need to be treated if they are older.

 This can cause water to come up through the concrete block walls in the basement.
 Water can also come up through the concrete floor.
-Leaks through the cracks in the walls of the foundation are caused from hydrostatic pressure in the soil.
+Leaks through the cracks in the walls of the foundation are caused by hydrostatic pressure in the soil.

-This pressure causes cracks and the excess water in the soil around your house and finds its way in through the foundation.
+This pressure causes cracks and excess water in the soil around your house and finds its way in through the foundation.